opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param magnitude: Source floating-point array of magnitudes of 2D vectors.
 It can be an empty matrix ( ``=Mat()`` ).
 In this case, the function assumes that all the magnitudes are =1.
 If it is not empty, it must have the same size and type as  ``angle`` .

-    :param angle: Source floating-point array of angles of the 2D vectors.
+    :param angle: Source floating-point array of angles of 2D vectors.

     :param x: Destination array of x-coordinates of 2D vectors.
-It has the same size and type as  ``angle`` .
+It has the same size and type as  ``angle``.

     :param y: Destination array of y-coordinates of 2D vectors.
-It has the same size and type as  ``angle`` .
+It has the same size and type as  ``angle``.

     :param angleInDegrees: When it is true, the input angles are measured in degrees.
 Otherwise. they are measured in radians.